tundish/blathnaid/blathnaid/book/chapters.rst

 Issued
 ------

-After it had cooled, the Blacksmith slipped a leather cord through the hole and placed it around the boy's neck.
+After it had cooled, the Blacksmith slipped a leather cord through the hole and placed it around the boy’s neck.
 Jack saw that within the metal there was stamped a circular seal of an intricate design, which by some strange chemistry glowed milky and grey, like a cloudy dawn.